AguaClara/Textbook/Filtration/EStaRS_Design.rst

     This schematic shows the layers of the filter and the amount of flow within each pipe layer.

-This is important in knowing the maximum flow that will be in a trunk or branch at any given time, as that will be used to determine the orifice area as a function of the allowable headloss in combination with the spacing of branches and as a result the flow in each branch.
+This is important in knowing the maximum flow that will be in a trunk or branch at any given time, as that will be used to determine the orifice area as a function of the allowable head loss in combination with the spacing of branches and as a result the flow in each branch.